AlexandreLec/xor-decrypt/README.md

 - -d : file to save the decrypted content

-- -l : key's lenght to gues
+- -l : key's lenght to guess
 - -k : key to decrypt (of you already know it)

 Example: